ryan-hmd/bible-abbreviation/README.md

 ## 🌍 Internationalization

 English and French are the only two languages supported at the moment.
 We'll be working on integrating other languages in the future, but if you'd like to see a language available on the module quickly, please open a PR on our [Github](https://github.com/ryan-hmd/bible-ref-parser/pulls).

+<a name="notes"></a>
+## ❓ Notes

+As the class is designed so that parameters can be modified at any time, it is theoretically unnecessary to instantiate multiple `Abbreviator` objects.
+As each instance of `Abbreviator` loads a JSON file in the corresponding language, it is strongly recommended not to instantiate multiple objects of the `Abbreviator` class for performance optimization reasons.

+We're working on a new structure for the i18n internationalization folder to optimize data loading.
+This improvement is not a high priority, since the module currently supports only two languages, but the release of this optimization will be backward-compatible.

 <a name="contribute"></a>
 ## 💻 Contribute